Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Conductivity versus inelastic scattering

 where $G_0 = {2 e^2}/{h}$, and $\sigma_0$ values are on the range of $\sigma_M$ values.
 The second term of the right side of equation (\ref{localisation}) is the quantum correction of the conductivity.
-The linear behavior of $\sigma(L_i)$ is clearly seen for cases A$_1$B$_1$-Va and B$_1$B$_2$-Va (Fig. \ref{locA1B1}(a-b)).
-The extrapolation of $\sigma(L_i)$ curves allows to obtain the $\alpha$ value, $\alpha \simeq 0.34$.
-These values are close to the result found in MLG \cite{Trambly13}, BLG with random vacancies \cite{Missaoui17}, twisted bilayer graphene \cite{Omid20}, and close to the prediction of the perturbation theory of 2D Anderson localization \cite{Lee85} for which $\alpha=1/\pi$.
-The localization length $\xi$ can be extracted from the expression (\ref{localisation}) by extrapolation of $\sigma(L_i)$ curves (Fig. \ref{locA1B1}(a-b)) when $\sigma(L_i=\xi)=0$, giving at the end the following expression,
+The linear behavior of $\sigma(L_i)$ is clearly seen for cases A$_1$B$_1$-Va and B$_1$B$_2$-Va (Fig.\,\ref{locA1B1}(a-b)).
+The fit of the $\sigma(L_i)$ curve for large $L_i$, gives the $\alpha$ value, $\alpha \simeq 0.34$.
+This value is close to the result found in MLG \cite{Trambly13}, BLG with random vacancies \cite{Missaoui17}, twisted bilayer graphene \cite{Omid20}, and close too to the prediction of perturbation theory of 2D Anderson localization \cite{Lee85}, for which $\alpha=1/\pi$.
+The localization length $\xi$ can be extracted from the expression (\ref{localisation}) by extrapolation of $\sigma(L_i)$ curves (Fig.\,\ref{locA1B1}(a-b)) when $\sigma(L_i=\xi)=0$, giving the following expression,

-Since $\alpha$ is a constant this leads to a simple relationship between $\xi$ and $L_e$, $\xi \simeq 50 L_e$, which is between monolayer graphene values with random vacancy distributions ($13 L_e$) \cite{Trambly13} and that of BLG in the same case ($13^2 L_e$) \cite{Missaoui17}.
+Since $\alpha$ is a constant, this leads to a simple relationship between $\xi$ and $L_e$, $\xi \simeq 50 L_e$, which is between monolayer graphene value with random vacancy distributions ($13 L_e$) \cite{Trambly13} and that of BLG in the same case ($13^2 L_e$) \cite{Missaoui17}.

-For A$_1$A$_2$-Va and A$_1$B$_2$-Va cases, at energies around the edge of the gap (Figs. \ref{locA1B1}(c-d)), the decrease of $\sigma(L_i)$ does not follow the equation (\ref{localisation}).
-This behavior is more similar to what is generally expected for the conduction by midgap states of graphene \cite{Trambly13}, which are very localized states with abnormal diffusion behavior.
+For A$_1$A$_2$-Va and A$_1$B$_2$-Va cases, at energies around the edge of the gap (Figs.\,\ref{locA1B1}(c-d)), the decrease of $\sigma(L_i)$ does not follow the equation (\ref{localisation}).
+This behavior is more similar to what is generally expected for the conduction by midgap states of graphene \cite{Trambly13}, which are very localized states with abnormal diffusion behavior.\\